pcolby/lcoveralls/README.md

 g++ -fprofile-arcs -ftest-coverage -O0 -o test <source files>
 ./test
 lcov --capture ... && lcov --remove ...
-lcoveralls
+lcoveralls [-t <coveralls repo token]
 ```

-Be sure to run `lcoveralls --help` for options.
+The token is not necessary when using Travis CI.
+Be sure to run `lcoveralls --help`
+for more options.

 ### Travis CI